openvinotoolkit/vpux_plugin/src/vpux_compiler/docs/sw_layer_enabling.md

 ```

 ## You're half way there.
 You should be able to compile code now.
-Run single layer test and look for "Unable to legalize VPU::OperationName" message.
+Run single layer test and look for `Unable to legalize VPU::OperationName` message.
 That means that MLIR compiler was not able to convert VPU::OperationName to VPUIP::OperationName.
 This will be the next step.

 # VPUIP Dialect

-The VPUIP Dialect represents bufferized version of the VPU Dialect, with platform-specific variants of some operations.
-For example, hardware operations are all represented as `VPUIP::NCEClusterTaskOp`.
-Software operations for NPU37XX use `VPUIP::SWKernelOp`.
-We will be creating the UPA operation for the new layer.
-It is worth mentioning that in some cases, multiple VPU operations can be lowered to the same UPA task; e.g. `VPU.AddOp` & `VPU.MultiplyOp` both get lowered to `VPUIP.EltwiseUPAOp`.
+In VPUIP dialect all NPU3720 software layers are represented via `VPUIP::SwKernelOp` operation.

 This dialect no longer works with tensor data.
 Instead, buffers are utilized by making use of `MemRefType`.